Whiteboard Performance & Panic Protocol

 | Polish | Optimize | Evaluate |

-All three gate on whether a signal was emitted, never on whether the mid-rep work is correct — a phase passes on "did they say it," not "is it right."
-Two imports are worth stealing regardless of which spine you run: REACTO splits Repeat from Examples into two separate gates, so restating the problem without a concrete example still fails visibly instead of sliding through (its Approach step is CLARP's Lay out under another name); UMPIRE's Match gate makes "name the pattern family" its own checkpoint, catching someone who restates and jumps straight to code without ever naming an approach.
+All three observe whether a signal was emitted, never whether mid-rep work is correct.
+These are spoken interview checkpoints, never required source labels or prose gates.
+A phase passes on "did they say it," not "is it right."
+Two imports are worth stealing regardless of which spine you run: REACTO splits Repeat from Examples into two separate checkpoints, so restating the problem without a concrete example still fails visibly instead of sliding through (its Approach step is CLARP's Lay out under another name); UMPIRE's Match checkpoint makes "name the pattern family" its own signal, catching someone who restates and jumps straight to code without ever naming an approach.

 | Weak signal | Run |